kafitzgerald/test/.github/ISSUE_TEMPLATE/paper-review.md

 ---
 name: Notebook Proceedings Review
-description: Use this form to review a notebook proceedings submission.
+about: Use this form to review a notebook proceedings submission.
+title: 'Notebook Proceedings Review'
 labels: under-review
 assignees: ''